-But note: First off, personal liability will only cover bodily injury to others, not yourself, or others covered under your policy.
-Second, it only covers unintentional situations.
-So if you get angry and punch someone in the face (ouch!), and he sues you, your liability coverage won’t pay for his medical bills, or your legal fees.
+But note: First off, personal liability insurance will only cover personal injury to others, not yourself, or others covered under your policy.
+Second, your insurance company only covers unintentional situations.
+So if you get angry and punch someone in the face (ouch!), and he sues you, your liability policy won’t pay for his medical bills, or your legal fees.

 How does personal liability coverage work?

 When you purchase a renters or homeowners insurance policy, there are a few main types of coverage included:

 - Coverage for your place (if you’re a homeowner, condo owner, etc.)

 - Coverage for other structures on your property (for homeowners only)

 - Personal property coverage aka contents insurance (at your place, and anywhere else)

 - Additional living expenses (if your place becomes uninhabitable)

 Each area has its own coverage limit.
 So when you customize your renters or home insurance policy to meet your needs, you can select how much coverage you’ll have for each of these categories (within a certain range, of course).